re:Post Community Guidelines

 - Don't post your private information or content that invades the privacy of others.
 For example, don't post phone numbers, email addresses, mailing addresses, or other personal information.

-- Don't attempt to drown out other people's opinions, including posting from multiple accounts or coordinating with others.
+- Don't attempt to drown out other people's opinions, including posting from multiple profiles or coordinating with others.

 - Don't engage in name-calling or otherwise attack others.